grab/engineering-blog/_posts/2017-06-03-grabs-front-end-study-guide.md

 <br>

-*The original post can be found on [Github](https://github.com/grab/front-end-guide).
+_The original post can be found on [GitHub](https://github.com/grab/front-end-guide).
 Future updates to the study guide will be made there.
-If you like what you are reading, give the repository a [star](https://github.com/grab/front-end-guide)! 🌟*
+If you like what you are reading, give the repository a [star](https://github.com/grab/front-end-guide)! 🌟_

 [Grab](https://www.grab.com) is Southeast Asia (SEA)'s leading transportation platform and our mission is to drive SEA forward, leveraging on the latest technology and the talented people we have in the company.
 As of May 2017, we handle [2.3 million rides daily](https://www.bloomberg.com/news/videos/2017-05-11/tans-says-company-has-more-than-850-000-drivers-video) and we are growing and hiring at a rapid scale.